Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Clip
 ~~~~
 The clip filter removes cells from the specified topology using implicit functions.
-Only the area outside of the implicit function remains.
+By default, only the area outside of the implicit function remains, but the clip
+can be inverted.
+There are three implicit functions that clip can use: sphere, box,
+and plane.

 .. code-block:: c++

+  // define a clip by a sphere
   conduit::Node pipelines;
   // pipeline 1
   pipelines["pl1/f1/type"] = "clip";